+Dazed Digital: What did you want to convey with this first collection for Chloe?
 Clare Waight Keller: It was really inspiring to see how women put things together.
 Different women, different moods.
 It was about the spirit of the woman, the attitude and the femininity.
 Put it in the There's chiffon dresses with t-shirt layering and boy shorts underneath.
 There's hands in pockets.
 There's a sense of movement and ease.
 There's nothing structured and uptight but you still feel polished.

+DD: What do you hope to achieve at Chloe?
 Clare Waight Keller: I think it's about bringing something right for women.
 There are houses that do many different things but Chloe is about real girls wanting to wear real clothes.
 The clothes aren't wearing you, you're wearing the clothes.
 It's the mix of boyishness and beauty.

+DD: Any references and specific girls you were looking at to get to this Chloe essence?
 Clare Waight Keller: I looked at so much this summer.
 It was a real melange - Marie Helvin, festival girls, Angelica Huston, girls from blog sites - all of those put together bring an energy and spirit and that's what I tried to translate into the collection.